 - FCC Maps https://www.fcc.gov/reports-research/maps/ – some are out of date

 Many states also have a broadband or high speed internet service provider maps.
-Also consider asking your local electric power provider and/or local government about high speed internet options.
+Also consider asking your local chamber of commerce, electric power provider and/or local government about high speed internet options.

 Making it work!